 Businesses need to keep their skilled people in work even when life has its ups and downs; and we’d like help them recruit and support their staff in a way that widens their options, gives them the competitive edge, and future-proofs their enterprise.

-Cornwall also has a higher-than-average percentage of small businesses and the highest number of self-employed people in any Local Enterprise Partnership (LEP) area in the UK.
 Previous research within big corporations has shown that focusing on worker wellbeing has accelerated business growth.
 So how can we help small businesses get similar great results?

 The Inclusivity Project is based within the European Centre for the Environment and Human Health at the Knowledge Spa in Truro.
 It unites experts from the University of Exeter Medical School and Business School.